-D. C. D. ,

-Benefit Description You pay

-Surgical procedures High Option Standard Option

-A comprehensive range of services, such as: 10% coinsurance 10% coinsurance after

-Operative procedures deductible

-Treatment of fractures, including casting

-Normal pre- and post-operative care by the surgeon

-Correction of amblyopia and strabismus

-Endoscopy procedures

-Biopsy procedures

-Removal of tumors and cysts

-• Correction of congenital anomalies (see Reconstructive surgery)

-• Surgical treatment of morbid obesity (bariatric surgery) (prior authorization is required)

-Bariatric surgery for the treatment of morbid obesity for a person over the age of 18, and has persisted for at least 5 years.

-Insertion of internal prosthetic devices.
+Benefit Description You pay Surgical procedures High Option Standard Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices.
 See 5(a) - Orthopedic and prosthetic devices for device coverage information.

-Cochlear implant procedures (requires prior authorization)

-Voluntary sterilization (e.g., vasectomy)

-Treatment of burns
+Cochlear implant procedures (requires prior authorization) Voluntary sterilization (e.g., vasectomy) Treatment of burns Note: Generally, we pay for internal prostheses 10% coinsurance Standard Option 10% coinsurance after deductible (devices) according to where the procedure is done.
+For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.